Savage (Songs from a Broken World)

 Savage (Songs from a Broken World) is the eighteenth solo studio album by the English musician Gary Numan, released on 15 September 2017 by BMG and The End.
 The album was first announced to be a part of a fan-backed Pledge Music Campaign on 12 November 2015.
-On 9 November 2018, a followup EP titled The Fallen was released.
+On 9 November 2018, a follow-up EP titled The Fallen was released.
 The EP features similar artwork to Savage, and it was intended to complement the album.

 The album reached No. 2 in the UK Top 40 album charts, becoming Numan's sixth Top 10 album, and the first since 1982.
 It proved to be his highest charting album outside of the number-one albums Replicas, The Pleasure Principle and Telekon from 1979 and 1980 and surpassed 1981's Dance, which reached No. 3.
 It became his first album since Telekon to chart in multiple countries.

 Album concept

 Savage (Songs from a Broken World) is a concept album centered around the blending of Western and Eastern cultures in a post-apocalyptic world that has become desertified as a result of global warming.
 "The songs are about the things that people do in such a harsh and terrifying environment," Numan stated in an interview.
 "It's about a desperate need to survive and they do awful things in order to do so, and some are haunted by what they've done.
 That desire to be forgiven, along with some discovered remnants of an old religious book, ultimately encourages religion to resurface, and it really goes downhill from there."